aio-libs/aiokafka/docs/producer.rst

 .. _delivery semantics: https://kafka.apache.org/documentation/#semantics

-:ref:`AIOKafkaProducer <aiokafka-producer>` is a client that publishes records to the Kafka cluster.
+:class:`.AIOKafkaProducer` is a client that publishes records to the Kafka cluster.
 Most simple usage would be::

-    producer = aiokafka.AIOKafkaProducer(bootstrap_servers='localhost:9092')
+    producer = aiokafka.AIOKafkaProducer(bootstrap_servers="localhost:9092")
     await producer.start()
     try:
         await producer.send_and_wait("my_topic", b"Super message")
     finally:
         await producer.stop()

-Under the hood, **Producer** does quite some work on message delivery including batching, retries, etc. All of it can be configured, so let's go through some components for a better understanding of the configuration options.
+Under the hood, :class:`.AIOKafkaProducer` does quite some work on message delivery including batching, retries, etc. All of it can be configured, so let's go through some components for a better understanding of the configuration options.

 Message buffering